vladimirsave/npm-gmail-airtable-parser/README.md

 - Open terminal, go to the directory and run `npm i`
 - Make sure followed all the above steps and added all the variable as specified in the `.sample.env` inside the `.env` file
 - Run `npm run dev` which will start a Nodejs server at `localhost:3000`

+## Specification
+Objective:
+The objective of this project is to automate the process of extracting multiple values from PDF documents received via email, and then load the extracted data into Airtable.

+Requirements:
+Email Monitoring:
+The system should monitor the designated email inbox for incoming messages.
+The system should periodically check for new emails and trigger the automation process when an email with the specified name is detected.

+Document Identification:
+The automation system should be capable of identifying the specific subject of the email that contains the PDF document to be processed.
+A rule or condition should be set up to trigger the extraction process based on the identified email.

+PDF Data Extraction:
+Utilize a PDF parsing library to extract the relevant information(Date, Fund, Class, Share Value) from the PDF documents.
+Define the specific numbers to be extracted based on their location, formatting, or any other identifiable pattern within the document.

+Data Manipulation and Excel Integration:
+(If necessary) perform any necessary cleaning or formatting on the extracted numbers.
+Define the structure of the Excel table, including specific columns, where the extracted numbers will be inserted.
+Write the extracted data into the designated cells of the Excel spreadsheet.

+Airtable Integration:
+Connect to the Airtable API using the required authentication credentials.
+Define the specific Airtable base and table where the data should be loaded.
+Utilize the Airtable API to update records in the designated table.

+Security Considerations:
+Ensure the system handles sensitive data securely and follows best practices for data protection, encryption, and access control.
+Use secure methods to authenticate with the email server and Airtable API.
+Implement appropriate error handling and logging mechanisms to capture and handle any potential issues or exceptions during the automation process.

+Deliverables:
+Detailed documentation on how to set up and configure the system.
+Instructions on how to install any required dependencies or libraries.
+Guidance on how to schedule and monitor the automation process.
+Security recommendations and considerations for handling sensitive data.